+e(n)=d(n)-y(n)

+y(n)=i=0M-1w(i)x(n-i)

+w(n+1)=w(n)+μe(n)x(n)

 Where, x(n) is the input signal, d(n)is the desired signal, y(n)is the estimated echo signal, e(n)is the error signal, w(n)is the coefficient of the adaptive filter, μ is the step size parameter, and M is the length of the adaptive filter.

-By minimizing the error and continuously updating the adaptive filter coefficients in an interactive way, the estimated echo signal becomes closer and closer to the desired signal, and finally making the error signal in an acceptable range.
+By minimizing the error and continuously updating the adaptive filter coefficients in an interactive way, the estimated echo signal becomes closer and closer to the desired signal, ultimately reducing the error signal in an acceptable range.

-Note: Terminal acoustic characteristics for telephony; Requirements were specified in TS 26.131[13]
+Note: Terminal acoustic characteristics for telephony requirements were specified in TS 26.131[11]

-7.1.2 Challenges for immersive audio AEC
+8.1.2 Challenges for immersive audio AEC

-For immersive audio services, the sound is reproduced through multiple speakers while simultaneously using several microphones.
-When the UE consists of N speakers and M microphones, the number of echo paths generated is the number of speakers multiplied by the number of microphones, i.e., N×M, which is several times the number of echo paths generated by a mono audio communication system.
-Taking stereo audio as an example, if a stereo audio device uses two speakers and two microphones to create a two-way audio service.
-In this case, Stereophonic Acoustic Echo Cancellation setup needs to estimate four echo paths.
-The significant increment in the number of echo paths poses a challenge to the computational complexity of adaptive algorithms.
-If the mono audio echo cancellation algorithm is directly extended to multi-channel, the algorithm is difficult to converge due to different people, different moments, and different positions of speech, and the adaptive filtering algorithm for mono audio case is not suitable for this situation.
-Obviously, extending mono audio echo cancellation algorithm directly to multi-channel will result in poor acoustic echo cancellation performance.
+For immersive audio services, sound is reproduced through multiple speakers while simultaneously using several microphones.
+When the UE consists of N speakers and M microphones, the number of echo paths generated is the number of speakers multiplied by the number of microphones, i.e., N×M. This is several times the number of echo paths generated by a mono audio communication system.
+Taking stereo audio as an example, a stereo audio device uses two speakers and two microphones to create a two-way audio service would need to estimate four echo paths in a Stereophonic Acoustic Echo Cancellation setup..
+The significant increase in the number of echo paths poses a challenge to the computational complexity of adaptive algorithms.
+If the mono audio echo cancellation algorithm is directly extended to multi-channel, the algorithm is difficult to converge due to variations in speakers, moments, and positions of speech.
+The adaptive filtering algorithm for mono audio case is not suitable for this situation.
+Clearly, directly extending mono audio echo cancellation algorithm to multi-channel results in poor acoustic echo cancellation performance.

-7.1.3 The current status of the research
+8.1.3 The current status of the research

-The core of multi-channel acoustic echo cancellation algorithm is the same as that of single-channel echo cancellation algorithm - adaptive filtering algorithm.
-However, multi-channel acoustic echo cancellation faces more difficulties than single-channel AEC, the key point is the non-uniqueness of the solution.
-The strong correlation of multi-channel input signals will result in non-unique solutions when solving for the optimal filter coefficients, and the echo canceller cannot provide a unique echo path solution.
+The core of the multi-channel acoustic echo cancellation algorithm is the same as that of single-channel echo cancellation algorithm, that is adaptive filtering algorithm.
+However, multi-channel acoustic echo cancellation presents more challenges than single-channel AEC, primarily due to the non-uniqueness of the solution.
+The strong correlation of multi-channel input signals can result in non-unique solutions when solving for the optimal filter coefficients, and the echo canceller cannot provide a unique echo path solution.
 The adaptive filter needs to fit a long impulse response to handle the same length of echo, and this larger filter order requires more historical data, leading to increased algorithm complexity and reduced convergence performance.
-Therefore, researchers currently address the problem of multi-channel acoustic echo cancellation mainly from two aspects: firstly, removing the correlation of input signals without affecting spatial sound perception, solving non-uniqueness; secondly, improving the adaptive algorithm, allowing the adaptive algorithm to have faster convergence speed and lower computational complexity to form multi-channel situations.
+Therefore, researchers currently address the problem of multi-channel acoustic echo cancellation primarily from two aspects: firstly, removing the correlation of input signals without affecting spatial sound perception, solving non-uniqueness; secondly, improving the adaptive algorithm, allowing the adaptive algorithm to have a faster convergence speed and lower computational complexity in multi-channel situations.

 Example of stereo-AEC is referred to Annex B

-Editor’s note: should add references

-7.1.4 AEC for different UEs
+8.1.4 AEC for different UEs

-Theoretically, increasing the distance between the microphone and loudspeakers can enhance AEC performance by reducing the echo level coupling from the loudspeakers to the microphones.
-However, the demand for additional microphones and loudspeakers due to immersive audio brings the distance significantly closer.
+Theoretically, enhancing AEC performance can be achieved by increasing the distance between the microphone and loudspeakers, which reduces the echo level coupling from the loudspeakers to the microphones.
+However, the need for additional microphones and loudspeakers due to immersive audio significantly reduce the distance.

-This reduction is especially evident in smaller UE, such as mobile phones and earbuds, where the compact size restricts the distance, leading to a higher echo level and shorter echo delay.
+This reduction is particularly noticeable in smaller UE, such as mobile phones and in-ear headphones , where the compact size restricts the distance, resulting in a higher echo level and shorter echo delay.
 In some devices, the microphone and loudspeaker may even be placed in the same sound port.